fictionco/fiction/@docs/advanced/endpoints-and-middleware/index.md

 # Endpoints and Middleware

-Endpoints and middleware are the primary mechanism for performing "trusted" transactions in any app.
+Endpoints and middleware are the primary mechanisms for performing "trusted" transactions in any app.

 For example, any direct database transaction must happen in an endpoint.